Camp at Adobe Meadows |

 (1771 - unknown), Jolon

 A Spanish mission guard was posted here for a time after Father Junipero Serra established the new mission.
 The present church (restored) was built in 1813.
-Located within the modern Fort Hunter Liggett Military Reservation (established in 1940).
+The mission was secularized by the Mexican authorities in 1834.
+Located on an 85-acre holding within the modern Fort Hunter Liggett Military Reservation (established in 1940).
 See also Friends of the Historic San Antonio Mission

 Camp San Miguel

 (1849 - 1851), San Miguel

 An Army post located at Mission San Miguel Archangel (1797).

 A temporary camp of instruction at the Atascadero Ranch for various Federal and state units from across the state.
 Also called Camp Ringgold in 1908.
 The 1904 encampment was located at the Henry Ranch on Atascadero Creek south of Templeton.

 Cambria Radar Station

 A WWII early warning anti-aircraft radar station (SCR-271), one of 65 stations built along the Pacific Coast.
 Also known as Station B-86.
 Possibly located at Ragged Point near San Simeon.